 Start of Harvesting Process (Cho-Rei-Kun)

 Before the yellowtail is harvested they are first placed in Oxygenated Sea Water (150-160% normal oxygen levels).
 They swim in this water for up to 16 hours allowing the fish to become extremely relaxed.
 This is important because when fish are stressed they build up higher levels of lactic acid in their muscles.
-Because the Yellowtail is only harvested once they are relaxed the cellular structure of the fish remains intact; leading to meat that is firmer in texture.
+Because the Yellowtail is only harvested once they are relaxed the cellular structure of the fish remains intact; leading to meat that has an enhanced flavor and far greater shelflife.

 Ikejime Technique and why it makes a Big Difference